Conformal Prediction for Dose-Response Models with Continuous Treatments: Results and discussion

 Note that \citet{schroder_conformal_2024} also introduced a conformal prediction method to provide prediction intervals in the continuous treatment setting.
 However, we did not include a direct comparison in this study due to the high computational complexity of their approach, which would require several years to complete the same experiments we executed in a matter of hours.
 For a more detailed comparison, including a discussion of the difference in assumptions and methodologies, see Appendix~\ref{apx:schroder_et_al_CP}.

 Implementing local propensity weighting in practice is less straightforward as it involves calibrating for a set of predefined treatment values and either storing these models for later use during inference or performing this action in parallel.
 This has the advantage that it allows conditional prediction intervals to be calculated more quickly during inference.
 However, a drawback is that evaluating a treatment value not included in the predefined set requires recalibration, and must be considered for inference.
-Still, this approach is particularly useful in fields like drug dosing, where treatment ranges are often predefined and personalized CADRF is highly relevant or where inference of new treatment values is not time-critical.
+Consequently, coverage guarantee is not simultaneous over all possible $t_i$ if calibrated for a single dose $t$, unless multiple predefined treatment values have been calibrated.
+Still, this approach is particularly useful in fields like drug dosing, where treatment ranges are often predefined and personalized CADRF is highly relevant, or where inference of new treatment values is not time-critical.
 Additionally, an important factor to consider is the effective sample size $\hat{n}$ in local propensity weighting~\citep{tibshirani_conformal_2019, jonkers_conformal_pred_shift_2024}.
 Reweighting $F_R(y)$ can significantly reduce the effective sample size, which increases variability in empirical coverage compared to standard conformal prediction.
 This issue is especially pronounced in regions with low treatment overlap, where the effective sample size can become extremely small.
-However, as prediction intervals with infinite length are possible using weighted conformal prediction, these infinite intervals additionally provide information to the user where the model cannot be trusted adding an interpretability layer to the UQ.
-In the current work, only an S-learner was used as a CADRF estimator which could influence the epistemic error, so in future work, more specialised dose-response models can be used to reduce the interval widths and provide even more informative prediction intervals.
+However, as prediction intervals with infinite length are possible using weighted conformal prediction, these infinite intervals additionally provide information to the user where the model cannot be trusted, adding an interpretability layer to the UQ.
+In the current work, only an S-learner was used as a CADRF estimator, which could influence the epistemic error, so in future work, more specialised dose-response models can be used to reduce the interval widths and provide even more informative prediction intervals.